Improvements to compensation and benefits for the Canadian Armed Forces

 Military Factor adjustment

-CAF members will see a significant, pensionable wage adjustment retroactive to April 1, 2025.
+CAF members saw a significant, pensionable wage adjustment retroactive to April 1, 2025.
 This adjustment is a result of the modernization of the Military Factor: a percentage added to the base salaries of CAF members.
 The Military Factor is designed to appropriately compensate CAF members for the unique and demanding nature of military service.
 It accounts for the personal limitations and liabilities they accept, such as reduced personal freedoms under the Code of Service Discipline; frequent and often unpredictable separation from family due to operations, deployments, and training; and the financial uncertainty of geographic postings.
 It also reflects the expectation of 24/7 availability and the enduring physical and mental rigours of service to keep Canadians safe.

 13% – Regular and Reserve Force members in the ranks of Sailor/Private/Aviator, Pay Increment 2 to Commander/Lieutenant-Colonel, including general service officers, pilots, and medical, dental and legal officers.